-Wagner’s Rose Nursery is a family business growing roses for over 60 years.
+Wagner’s Rose Nursery is a family business growing roses for 70 years.

 Harold Baker started growing roses in the ‘50s in Payneham, Adelaide.
 His youngest daughter Barbara and her husband Earl Wagner took over the business few years later, growing roses in Tea Tree Gully, Paradise and then back to Payneham.
 They finally moved the Nursery to Port Noarlunga South, running a very well known business in South Australia.